Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

       1. Add a section header for "Candidate Projects".
       2. For each candidate project add a bullet point that gives:
          - the name of the project as a link to its home page or repository.
+         - a 1-2 sentence description of what the project does.
-         - your impression of the suitability of the project in 1-2 sentences.
+         - a 1-2 sentences summary of your impression of the suitability of the project for this course.
     6. Commit your changes to your feature branch.

 #### Project Explorations

 In this part of the assignment you will perform more detailed Project Explorations on a subset of the candidate projects that you have identified.

-1. Select 4 candidate projects (2 for students doing an individual research or honors project) that seem promising to you.
+1. Select 4 or 5 candidate projects (2 for students doing an individual research or honors project) that seem promising to you.
 2. For each candidate project that you selected you should spend approximately 1 hour exploring it and documenting what you find as follows:
    1. Create a new `.md` file for the candidate project in your directory in the course repository.
    2. Add the following sections and content to the `.md` for the candidate project: